Concentrated disadvantage: Associations and effects

 Concentrated disadvantage has been found to be positively related to homicide rates and reduces probability of high school completion.
 A positive association between concentrated disadvantage and rates of violence more generally has also been found; this relationship is mediated primarily by collective efficacy.
+Neighborhood disadvantage is consistently linked to increased police contact, arrest, and incarceration, even after accounting for individual factors.
+These patterns reflect both elevated exposure to crime and heightened surveillance and control in disadvantaged communities.
 There is also evidence that juvenile court officials perceive more disadvantaged neighborhoods as more dangerous, and so are less likely to release youth from such neighborhoods into their communities.
-Child development is enhanced the most in neighborhoods with approximately equal amounts of concentrated disadvantage and affluence.